 More About Getting Your Podcast in iTunes

 I’m not going to lie to you, it takes a lot of work and effort to produce a successful podcast, however Cliff Ravenscraft aka Podcast Answer Man, has made it a lot easier by providing a series of 8 YouTube videos called Learn How To Podcast that you can watch for free.
+Pat Flynn has also put together a series of helpful videos to get your podcast up and running.
+I gathered all of the best YouTube videos I could find and put them in one handy playlist.

 Additional Podcasting Resources: